dschmenk/LORES/SRC/MAZERUNR/README.md

 placed exit will be on the right border.
 Find your way across the maze using the folowing keys:

-- I = move up
+- up arrow   = move up
-- M = move down
+- down arrow = move down
-- J = move left
+- left arrow = move left
-- K = move right
+- right      = move right

-You can exit the game with the 'Q' key.
+You can exit the game with the ESCAPE key.
 Four version of the EXE are build:

 - MAZERUNR.EXE = fast, no profiling
 - MAZEPROF.EXE = fast with border color profiling
-- MAZESNOW.EXE = CGA snow checking, no profiling
-- MAZEPRSN.EXE = CGA snow checking with border color profiling